Skip to content

 Are gambling winnings taxed in Alberta?

 Recreational gambling winnings are not taxable in Alberta.
-Whether you hit a massive jackpot on slots or grind out a profit at the blackjack tables, you keep every dollar.
+Whether you hit a large jackpot on slots or grind out a profit at the blackjack tables, you keep every dollar.

 The only exception is if gambling is your primary source of income.
 Professional players who treat gambling as a business may need to report their earnings.
-But for the vast majority of casual players, there’s nothing to declare.
+For the vast majority of casual players, there is nothing to declare.

 A few things to keep in mind:

-• You don’t need to report wins to the CRA
+• You do not need to report wins to the CRA

-• There’s no withholding tax on payouts from casinos
+• There is no withholding tax on payouts from casinos

-• If you’re genuinely unsure about your situation, consult a tax professional
+• If you are genuinely unsure about your situation, consult a tax professional

 For most Albertans, this means enjoying your winnings without the headache of paperwork.